Your Guides

 Lotte Trinhammer, guide

-I´m dedicated to inspire and facilitate healing and compassion, and I´m therefore exited to co-guide with Natasha on journeys towards authentic contact in both inner and outer landscapes.
+I´m dedicated to inspire and facilitate healing and compassion, and I´m therefore excited to co-guide with Natasha on journeys towards authentic connection in both inner and outer landscapes.